 Since 2015, this research has focused on monitoring and mapping AVM incidents globally.
 This project gathers data on new incidents and displays them on an interactive and regularly updated map.

-The live map below features latest data for the first half of 2016, a visual comparison between 2015 and 2016 data and a historical map with AVM casualties since 1999.
-A follow-on annual report to the 2015 Global Report will become available in early 2017.
+The live maps below features latest data for 2016, a visual comparison between 2015 and 2016 data and a historical map with AVM casualties since 1999.
+Data has been analysed in the 2015 Global Report and the recently released 2016 Global Report.
 If you would like to request the data for this research or report AVM incidents, please contact info(at)gichd.org.

 The published findings of AVM incident data in 2015 can be accessed here.

-Data for the interactive map of AVM incidents come from two primary sources, although they vary between states:
+Data for the interactive maps of AVM incidents come from two primary sources, although they vary between states:

-While these sources of information help to provide a rough indication of the humanitarian impact of AVMs, they remain incomplete.
-Hence, actual casualty figures (versus recorded casualty figures) are likely to be significantly higher.
-This caveat applies in particular to current conflicts for which data collection and verification are challenging.
-Incidents considered to be caused by pressure-plated improvised explosive devices (PP-IEDs) are currently not reflected in the map.
+This research provides an estimate of recorded AVM incidents and casualties in 2016, but actual figures are expected to be higher.
+This caveat applies in particular to current conflict contexts for which data collection and verification are challenging.
+Incidents considered to be caused by pressure-plated improvised explosive devices (PP-IEDs) are currently not reflected in the maps.

-The following mine action programmes also provided valuable responses and data: Albanian Mines and Munitions Coordination Office, Bosnia and Herzegovina Mine Action Centre, Cambodia Mine Action Authority, Centre National de Déminage Tchad, Center for Humanitarian Demining and Expertise Armenia, Centre National d’Action Antimines au Sénégal, Comisión Nacional de Desminado Humanitario de Chile, Comissâo nacional intersectorial de desminagem e assistência humanitária Angola, CONTRAMINAS Perú, Croatian Mine Action Centre, Dirección para la Acción Integral contra Minas Antipersonal, Direction de l’Action Humanitaire contre les Mines et Engins non explosés du Burundi, Executive Secretariat for Mine Clearance and the Development of the North West Coast, Iraqi Kurdistan Mine Action Agency, Israeli National Mine Action Authority, Kosovo Mine Action Center, Lebanon Mine Action Centre, Mine Action Centre of Afghanistan, National Committee for Demining and Rehabilitation Jordan, Serbian Mine Action Centre, South Sudan National Mine Action Authority, Sri Lanka National Mine Action Center, STC Delta Georgia, Sudan National Mine Action Center, Tajikistan Mine Action Programme, Thailand Mine Action Centre, Yemen Executive Mine Action Center, Zimbabwe Mine Action Centre.
+The following mine action programmes also provided valuable responses and data: Albanian Mines and Munitions Coordination Office, Azerbaijan National Agency for Mine Action, Bosnia and Herzegovina Mine Action Center, Cambodian Mine Action and Victim Assistance Authority, Centre National de Déminage Tchad, Center for Humanitarian Demining and Expertise Armenia, Centre National d’Action Antimines au Sénégal, Centro Peruano de Acción contra las Mines Antipersonal, Comisión Nacional de Desminado Humanitario de Chile, Comissâo Nacional Intersectorial de Desminagem e Assistência Humanitária Angola, Croatian Mine Action Centre, Dirección para la Acción Integral contra Minas Antipersonal Colombia, Direction de l’Action Humanitaire contre les Mines et Engins non explosés du Burundi, Executive Secretariat for Mine Clearance and the Development of the North West Coast Egypt, Instituto Nacional de Desminagem Mozambique, Iraqi Kurdistan Mine Action Agency, Israeli National Mine Action Authority, Kosovo Mine Action Centre, Lebanon Mine Action Center, Mine Action Coordination Centre of Afghanistan, Ministère de la Défense du Cameroun, National Mine Action Center Sri Lanka, Palestine Mine Action Centre, Serbian Mine Action Centre, South Sudan National Mine Action Authority, STC Delta Georgia, Sudan National Mine Action Center, Tajikistan Mine Action Centre, Thailand Mine Action Centre, The National Committee for Demining and Rehabilitation Jordan, Yemen Executive Mine Action Center, Zambia Mine Action Centre, Zimbabwe Mine Action Centre.

-Combining GICHD-SIPRI data (2015 and Q1/Q2 2016) and Landmine and Cluster Munition Monitor data (1999-2014) yields a total of 7,269 casualties of AVMs were recorded in 62 countries and territories* (including in former Yugoslavia) from 1999-June 2016.
-These casualties included 3,631 injured; 2,252 killed; and 1,386 instances where the outcome of the incident could not be determined.
+Combining GICHD-SIPRI data (2015-2016) and Landmine and Cluster Munition Monitor data (1999-2014) yields a total of 7,472 casualties of AVMs were recorded in 63 states and territories* (including in former Yugoslavia) from 1999-2016.
+These casualties included 3,723 injured; 2,363 killed; and 1,386 instances where the outcome of the incident could not be determined**.
 While these figures provide a rough indication of the impact of AVMs, the actual casualty rates are likely to be significantly higher.
-As indicated in the heat map, the five countries most affected by AVMs in the seventeen years under review, representing 60% of recorded casualties globally, include:
+As indicated in the heat map, the five states most affected by AVMs during that period, representing 59% of recorded casualties globally, include: